 from all sectors of the economy to facilitate cultural adaptability.
 Prior to

-co-founding Culture Works, Barbara was an Associate Professor of
+co-founding Culture Works, Barb was an Associate Professor of

 international relations at the University of the Pacific and primary trainer